dvhart/dvhart.github.io/_posts/2015-04-05-wannabee-it-guy-kid-friendly-networking.markdown

 ![]({{ "/assets/kidsvlan/erl-services-kids-dhcp.png" | absolute_url }})

 ### ToughSwitch 5 PoE
-In my case, there is an Ethernet switch between my router and my wireless access points (AP).
-If your APs are integrated with or connected directly to your router, you can skip this section.
+In my case, there is a managed Ethernet switch between my router and my wireless access points (AP).
+If your APs are connected directly to your router, you may have similar controls in your router's administrative interface.
+If your APs are integrated with your router, you can likely skip this section entirely as there will be no ports to tag.

 Whenever a VLAN passes through a switch, that switch needs to be told how to handle the VLANs.
 VLAN management is a complicated technical subject made all the more confusing by network equipment vendors using different terminology and mechanisms to accomplish the same thing.